ThimbleFire/Unity2D_MMORPG_Reldawin2/README.md

 - [Code cleanup]

 _Code cleanup_: Trying to massively speed up the time it takes to load chunks.
 We're currently reworking how we get UVs.
+                Through testing we've discovered it is 4 to 5 times faster to get information directly through a static dictionary than through a Get method.

 - [Fix] Interact animations
 - [Add] Crafting